Credentials help inform a consumer about the qualifications and competency of a massage therapist. Massage therapy credentials include the following:

 Licensing is the strictest form of professional regulation, making it illegal for anyone to work as a massage therapist unless he or she has a license.

-Many massage therapists choose to become nationally certified in massage therapy.
-These certifications are administered by the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB).
-Individuals who meet standards of education, training and/or experience and pass the examination are entitled to use the designation Nationally Certified in Therapeutic Massage and Bodywork and its initials, NCTMB.
-National certification indicates that these massage therapists possess skills, abilities, knowledge and attributes to practice, as determined by the National Certification Board.
+Massage therapists may choose to become board certified in massage therapy.
+The board certification is administered by the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB).
+Individuals who meet standards of education, training and/or experience and pass the examination are entitled to use the designation Board Certified in Therapeutic Massage and Bodywork and its initials, BCTMB.
+Board certification indicates that these massage therapists possess skills, abilities, knowledge and attributes to practice, as determined by the National Certification Board.

 Education and Training with an Accredited School